SIWA

 Lodge Check-In

 Upon reaching Siwa, settle into your eco-lodge, built with traditional kershef (salt–mud) architecture.
 The atmosphere shifts immediately — slower, softer, and distinctly Siwan.
-Enjoy a late breakfast and a moment to rest before beginning your first explorations.
+Enjoy a late lunch and a moment to rest before beginning your first explorations.

 Old Town of Shali